danskernesdigitalebibliotek/dpl-cms/docs/translation.md

-  Developer ->> GitHubActions: Merge pull request into develop GitHubActions ->> GitHubActions: Scan codebase and write strings to .po file GitHubActions ->> GitHubActions: Fill .po file with existing translations Note over GitHubActions,GitHubActions: if config translations<br/>are available<br/>they are used<br/>otherwise empty strings
+  Developer ->> GitHubActions: Merge pull request into develop GitHubActions ->> GitHubActions: Scan codebase and write strings to .po file GitHubActions ->> GitHubActions: Fill .po file with existing translations Note over GitHubActions,GitHubActions: If config translations<br/>are available<br/>they are used<br/>otherwise empty strings
   GitHubActions ->> GitHubActions: Exports configuration translations into a .config.po file GitHubActions ->> GitHubActions: The two .po files are merged together into a .combined.po file GitHubActions ->> GitHub: Commit combined.po file with updated strings